AvaProtocol/OAK-docs/_docs/gov-dev/technical-committee.md

 	![proposal](../../../assets/img/governance-guide-for-developer/technical-committee/cancel-proposal/proposal.png)

-1. Get the proposal index
+1. Submit a technical-committee motion

+	Submit a technical-committee motion to cancel a proposal with proposal index.

+	This call requires all technical committee members to approve.
+So we need to set the `threshold` to the number of technical committee members.

 	![cancel-proposal](../../../assets/img/governance-guide-for-developer/technical-committee/cancel-proposal/cancel-proposal.png)

-1. Vote
+2. Vote

 	![vote](../../../assets/img/governance-guide-for-developer/technical-committee/cancel-proposal/vote.png)

-1. Close technical-committee propsal to execute
+3. Close technical-committee propsal to execute

 	When you close the technical-committee proposal, the proposal in democracy will be removed.